 Gwinn, D.C., C. Todd, G. Butler, A. Kitchingman, L. Coggins, P. Brown, and T. Hunt. (in prep).
 Monitoring a threatened fish in the third largest river basin in the world: accounting for incomplete detection under budgetary limitations.

-Informing environmental flow policies to promote fish spawning.
+Informing environmental flow policies for fish in the Murray-Darling River system.